 :: Nowhere Near (Miko Revereza, 2023) [Los Otros / Department of Stateless Images]

 The camera lives inside tiny, overcrowded apartments and temporary shelters, the way stations of nomads.
-Miko chases jobs that turn into ghosts, while his mother couch surfs until she wears out her welcome.
+Miko chases jobs that turn into ghosts, while her mother couch surfs until she wears out her welcome.
 Every relationship turns into an economic relation.
 Miko and his family are part of the precariat, an undocumented and illegal workforce struggling for US identity cards and passports, a driver’s licence.
 But none arrive.

 The cut is where images are put together.